KD9YQK/ARES_Sim_1/operators/Operator_06_Logistics_Access.md

 ## Later Instructions

-If assigned to Pine and 6th, the Game Master may later tell you the hazard perimeter is improved.
+If assigned to Oak and 6th, the Game Master may later tell you the hazard perimeter is improved.

 If assigned to south-side access, the Game Master may later tell you medical and resident movement is improved.